p0ls3r/GenLauncher/README.md

 4. Set `GenLauncherNet` as the startup project.

-5. Build and run with the project.
+5. Build and run the project.

 ## Donate